Coze & Dolce

 Training your puppy

-Training puppies is said to be just as if not more intensive in the early stages as raising a child.
-The amount if misplaced energy they have has turned the most patient of us into Homer Simpson after Bart has made another bad decision.
-We wanted to make the process of training a puppy more straightforward for owners by sharing 5 things to consider when training your dog.
+Training puppies is often just as intensive as raising a child in the early stages, if not more so.
+The amount of misplaced energy they have can turn even the most patient of us into Homer Simpson after Bart makes another bad decision.
+We wanted to make the process of training a puppy more straightforward for owners by sharing five things to consider when training your dog.

 5. The Leash is your Best Friend

-Make your puppy earn their freedom, yes that sounds a bit extreme, but it is the simplest way you can teach your puppy what they can and cannot do in any setting.
+Make your puppy earn their freedom.
+Yes, that sounds a bit extreme, but it is one of the simplest ways to teach your puppy what they can and cannot do in any setting.
 Are they jumping onto strangers?
-They wouldn’t be able to if you had a leash on them.
+They wouldn’t be able to if they were on a leash.
 Are they jumping all over your countertops?
-If you tethered them to a leash that wouldn’t happen.
-Let them earn their freedom from the leash even in the house.
+If you tethered them to a leash, that wouldn’t happen.
+Let them earn their freedom from the leash, even in the house.

-Your pup can’t take food off your counter if there isn’t food there, they wont bark at anything outside if they cannot see out there.
-Put things in place to minimize the chance of bad behavior.
-Whether thats keeping food out of reach, or closing blinds so they can’t see the mailman.
+Your pup can’t take food off your counter if there isn’t food there, and they won’t bark at what they can’t see outside.
+Put systems in place to minimize the chance of bad behavior, whether that means keeping food out of reach or closing the blinds so they can’t see the mail carrier.
 Also make sure you are tiring your puppy out.
-A tired pup is a good pup, so make sure you are also taking your puppy out to exercise as well.
+A tired pup is a good pup, so make sure you are taking your puppy out for exercise as well.

 Like building that dream gym body, training your dog takes daily consistent effort.
 Set aside the time daily, it doesn’t have to be a lot of time either.
 30-45 minutes a day is more than good enough as long as you stay consistent.